 Pavlovians in Arkansas

-A unique research line emerged at the University of Arkansas in the 1960's and 70's from a group of Pavlovians with various ties to Gantt (Reese, 1985; Reese, 1987).
-Together, Roscoe Dykman, Oddist Murphree, John Newton, and John Peters established and studied the Arkansas Line of Nervous Pointer Dogs and the normal counterpart line.
+A unique research line emerged at the University of Arkansas in the 1960s and 1970s from a group of Pavlovians with various ties to Gantt (Reese, 1985; Reese et al., 1987).
+Together, Roscoe Dykman, Oddist Murphree, John Newton, and John Peters established and studied the Arkansas Line of Nervous Pointer Dogs (nervous dogs) and the normal counterpart line (normal dogs).
 The dogs were derived from two pairs of carefully selected working dogs—one pair of dogs that performed well in the field, and one pair of dogs that exhibited nervous behaviors, including freezing and cowering in the presence of humans.
 Such nervous pointers would occasionally crop up in a litter, but were usually culled by the breeder (Uhde, personal communication, August 6, 2010).

 The two lines differentiated rapidly through inbreeding, with both strains breeding almost completely true (Dykman, Murphree, & Peters, 1969).
 For over 18 years the group developed and investigated differences between the pointer lines in such a diverse array of approaches that this research program represents one of the most comprehensive and integrative research programs on dogs.
-Their research ranged from Pavlovian conditioning, operant conditioning, and behavioral tests from Scott and Fuller (1965) to crossbreeding to assess genetic differences influencing the behavioral differences, and to using pharmacological and behavioral interventions to address the therapeutic potential for ameliorating anxiety disorders.
+Their research ranged from Pavlovian conditioning, operant conditioning, and behavioral tests from Scott and Fuller (1965) to crossbreeding the lines to assess possible genetic differences influencing the behavioral differences, and to using pharmacological and behavioral interventions to address the therapeutic potential for ameliorating anxiety disorders.

-Much of the research from this group on the pointers followed Gantt's investigations into the “Effect of Person,” and provides an interesting extension of the different types of dogs investigated by Pavlov (1927) and William T. James (e.g., James, 1953a).
+Much of the research from this group on the pointers followed Gantt's investigations into the effect of person, and provides an interesting extension of the different types of dogs investigated by Pavlov (1927) and William T. James (e.g., James, 1953b).
 In an unrestrained environment both lines of pointer showed the typical decrease in heart rate to petting and a subsequent increase in heart rate when petting ended.
-However, when restrained, the bradycardia to petting occurred in the normal line but was absent in the nervous dogs (Thomas, Murphree, Newton, 1972).
+However, when restrained, the bradycardia to petting occurred in the normal line but was absent in the nervous dogs (Thomas, Murphree, & Newton, 1972).
 Whether these differences were driven entirely or in part by differences in amount of motor movement is unknown.

 Performance on operant tasks was also evaluated in the two dog lines.
-Marian and Keller Breland to train their staff and construct an operant chamber with a treadle that could be pressed by the dogs, producing automated delivery of a piece of meat.
-On this apparatus, many anxious dogs failed to perform at all, and those that did exhibited erratic, low rates of responding, whereas the normal dogs showed sustained responding with increasing rates over the first several sessions.
-The authors suggested that the failure of the anxious dogs was due to their “overwhelming anxiety or fear in any novel situation” (Murphree , 1967b, p.
+In his 1974 paper, Murphree described in detail the procedures, apparatus, and special techniques for the nervous dogs.
+The lab enlisted Marian and Keller Breland to train their staff and construct an operant chamber with a treadle that could be pressed by the dogs, producing automated delivery of a piece of meat (Murphree, 1974; Murphree, Dykman, & Peters, 1967b).
+On this apparatus, many nervous dogs failed to perform at all, and those that did exhibited erratic, low rates of responding, whereas the normal dogs showed sustained responding with increasing rates over the first several sessions.
+The authors suggested that the failure of the nervous dogs was due to their “overwhelming anxiety or fear in any novel situation” (Murphree et al., 1967b, p.
 416).
 This conclusion was supported by the improvement in bar-pressing acquisition when nervous dogs were administered chlordiazepoxide, a tranquilizer and anxiolytic drug (Angel, Murphree, & DeLuca, 1974; Murphree, DeLuca, & Angel, 1974).
-With a strong enough motivating operation in place (two to four days of water deprivation), however, anxious dogs did learn the response (Newton Chapin, 1978).
+With a strong enough motivating operation in place (two to four days of water deprivation), however, nervous dogs did learn the response (Newton & Chapin, 1978).
 Nevertheless, response rates of the nervous dogs were still lower than that of normal dogs, and correlated with independent measures of the degree of nervousness of each dog.